Don't overload your To-do list

 • If you want to get into good habits, why not use a repeating task and schedule it for as often needed to bake that habit into your routine.

-Whatever system or habit you develop let Taskary help you manage your To-do list and keep you productive each day.
+Whatever system or habit you develop let My Tasks help you manage your To-do list and keep you productive each day.

 How to create sub-tasks?